shilangyu/rust-regex-systemf/ImplementationPlan.md

 ### Parsing support

-The in the `ast` module, `ErrorKind::UnsupportedLookAround` would need documentation update.
+The in the `ast` module, `ErrorKind::UnsupportedLookAround` would need to be replaced with `ErrorKind::UnsupportedLookAhead`.
+Additionally a new error `ErrorKind::UnsupportedCaptureInLookBehind` would need to be added.

 The `Ast`, similar to the `HirKind`, has an `Assertion` variant with a boxed `Assertion` struct.
-This struct, in turn, has an associated `span` and a `kind` field of type `AssertionKind`.
-The `AssertionKind` enum features the simple assertion variants, however, this time not using bitfield optimizations.
-Hence we could simply add new variants for the complex lookarounds.
-The `Ast::has_subexprs` function would need updating according to the assertion type.
+Analogously to the change to the `hir`, a new variant is added to the `Ast` enum, `LookAhead`.
+It contains the `span`, the `kind` (positive/negative look-ahead/look-behind), and the inner expression `ast`.
+All code matching on `Ast` has to be inspected to see how the new variant should be handled.

 The `ParserI::parse_group` function currently returns an `Either<,>` enum value, being one of `SetFlags` or `Group`.
 We need to extend this to allow returning